Peridot is the August birthstone and an excellent source of good vibrations, especially for people born during this month.

-Peridot helps them overcome their worries and fears, as well as open their minds to the world around them.
+Peridot helps them overcome their worries and fears and opens their minds to the world around them.

-They will come to realize that the world does not revolve around them, and that life just goes on.
+They will realize that the world does not revolve around them, and that life just continues.
 If this is your birthstone, it means that you are someone fearless, positive, and practical.

 You have no problems taking risks because you know when a risk is a good one and when a risk is completely unnecessary.

-You are considered the chatterbox of the family or in your group of friends.
-You are also the type of person who easily makes friends with almost everyone.
+People in your family or your group of friends consider you their chatterbox.
+You are also the type who easily makes friends with almost everyone.

-You know how to listen to people, and you make people feel like they will always have a friend in you.
+You know how to listen to people and make people feel like they will always have a friend in you.

 People who have Peridot as their gemstone are very cordial, cheerful, and easy to get along with.
-They love a good joke, and they will always do their best to make a tense situation better.
+They love a good joke and always try to improve a tense situation.

-They are suave and attractive, and they will not hesitate to show how much they care.
+They are suave and attractive and will not hesitate to show how much they care.

-They are fearless and brave, and they demonstrate strong leadership qualities.
+And they are fearless, and they demonstrate strong leadership qualities.
 They are generous, talented, and romantic.

-They always know the right words to say to make other people feel better.
-They are careful with their decisions and cautious with their choices.
-They are careful about how their words and actions will affect others.
+They always know the right words to make other people feel better and are careful with their decisions and cautious with their choices.
+Peridot-people are careful about how their words and actions will affect others.

 They can be egoistic and take high pride in themselves.
-They crave for praise and recognition.
+They crave praise and recognition.

-They can be easily angered, provoked, and jealous.
+But they are easy to anger, provoke, and be jealous.
 They can also be sensitive, but they are not petty.

-They are observant, and they think quickly.
-They also have a lot of independent thoughts.
-They are also sometimes hasty and overly trusting.
+They are observant, think quickly, and have a lot of independent thoughts but are sometimes hasty and overly trusting.

-They also need to be reminded to slow down and relax, and they need to work on their resistance to illnesses.
+So, they must remind themselves to slow down, relax, and work on their resistance to illnesses.

 The Color Of The August Birthstone And Its Meaning